Stress management techniques: A complete framework for relief

 Boundaries are the behavioral container that prevents stress from accumulating.
 When you say yes to everything, you create overcommitment stress.
 When you do not respond to emails after 6 PM, you create mental space.
 When you schedule breaks, you interrupt depletion cycles.

 Why it works: Stress accumulation happens through boundary erosion.
 You start by saying yes to one extra project.
 Then another.
 Then people interrupt you constantly because your “open door” signals availability.
 Suddenly you are in chronic stress.
 Boundaries interrupt this pattern by protecting your capacity.
-Research on occupational stress shows that workers with defined work-hour limits report measurably lower cortisol and burnout rates [9].
+Research on occupational recovery shows that workers who psychologically detach from work during off-hours report significantly lower burnout and greater well-being [9].

 Implementation: Start with one boundary.
 “I do not respond to emails after 6 PM” or “I do not attend meetings without an agenda” or “I block Friday afternoons for deep work.”
 Communicate the boundary clearly, follow through consistently, and notice the stress reduction when others respect it.